 Leopard Runs Loose In Indian City, Terrorizing Residents Before Capture

-A panicked leopard ran through the streets of Jalandhar in northern India on Thursday as residents thronged and scattered, if not to help catch the big cat, then to capture a cellphone image of the jarring scene.
+A panicked leopard ran through the streets of Jalandhar in northern India on Thursday as residents thronged and scattered, if not to help catch the big cat then to capture a cellphone image of the jarring scene.

 Video shared on social media shows residents swarming as the leopard darts down alleyways and up over walls.
 At one point, a man perched atop a barrier attempts to catch the leopard in a net; instead, the animal charges at the man, knocking him off the wall before continuing on its way.